 Training staff aim to resolve any problems as soon as possible, to the satisfaction of both parties, and feedback is welcomed.
 Complaints or problems with any component of the course should be discussed as soon as possible with either the supervisor or the course coordinator.
-Complaints or feedback can be also be provided via training@orygen.org.au or directly to the course coordinator, Louise McCutcheon (louise.mccutcheon@orygen.org.au).
+Complaints or feedback can be also be provided via training@orygen.org.au or directly to Course Coordinator.